 Toronto Botanical Garden is one of the most sought after wedding venues in the GTA.
 Why?
-Its beautiful gardens, low cost per head and more in the article that follows.
+It offers stunning backdrops, a few locations for outdoor ceremonies and has a low cost per head!
+Find out much more in the following article.

 Here is the structure of this article: